Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 JHV3D implements a download manager on top of the Apache HTTP Client library.
 This download manager handles also the JPIP protocol.

-SWHV currently re-implements all HTTP protocol functionality, with the exception of JPIP protocol, on top of the `OkHTTP3` network library.
+SWHV implements all HTTP protocol functionality, with the exception of JPIP protocol, on top of the `OkHTTP3` network library.
 Possible future work may consist in replacing the various download thread pools with the `OkHTTP3` asynchronous API and therefore the use of the thread pool provided by the library.

 Re-implementing the JPIP protocol on top of the high-level `OkHTTP3` library appears more difficult.
 It is not clear if a re-implementation is beneficial in the context of how the `esajpip` server handles the connections with the clients.
 The current low-level access into the network software stack is useful for achieving high data throughput between the JPIP client and server.

 **T2.
 Helioviewer v2 API (SWHV-CCN2-20100-02)**

 Both SWHV and JHV3D implement the version 2 of the Helioviewer API.
 The `getClosestToMidpoint` API call was added for the benefit of JHV3D request of data, and this call is linked to the JHV3D approach for the acquisition of data.
 It shall be studied if the approach is beneficial for SWHV and thus if this API is useful for SWHV.
 This has ramifications with regard to playback and JPEG2000 caching.
 The `esajpip` server was modified to allow multiple ranges of frame requests in a single JPIP request, which may be a possible substitute.

 SWHV supports both versions of API and has implemented the validation of server responses against a JSON schema.
 This functionality is also available as a separate standalone program (<https://github.com/Helioviewer-Project/DataSourcesChecker>).